-I can’t wait to get started.
-Should I go ahead and start taking classes before I’m accepted?
+Can I start taking classes before I’m accepted?

 Can I add an endorsement to my program?

 Yes.
-Common endorsements are the ReadOregon program, Library Media, Special Education, and the ESL endorsement.
+Common endorsements are the ReadOregon program, Library Media, Literacy Education/Reading endorsement program, Special Education (Elementary, Secondary, or Master's), and the ESOL endorsement.
 If possible, apply to these programs at the time you apply for admission to your master’s degree in curriculum and instruction so as to reduce any additional paperwork.

 Who can I talk to about getting more information?

-During the regular school year there are weekly open-advising sessions with a Curriculum and Instruction faculty member that students may attend without making an appointment.
+Each term there are open-advising sessions with Curriculum and Instruction faculty and staff that students may attend without making an appointment.
 If this isn’t convenient, a one-on-one appointment may be scheduled with a faculty member by calling the Graduate School of Education receptionist at 503-725-4619.
 Advising may also occur by email or phone.
 Our faculty have many years of experience in advising master’s candidates in their coursework and can answer any questions you may have.